hamzakabbaj/guideaiehtp/docs/source/index.rst

 ..
 Guide pas à pas documentation master file, created by sphinx-quickstart on Fri Jul 10 15:29:40 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+This content can be modified by any member of the AIEHTP association

 Félicitation !
 ==============